25 Cooking Techniques Everyone Should Know

 Grilling:

-Roasting is our cooking method that uses dry heat in an oven or over an open fire.
-It is commonly used for larger cuts of meat, poultry and vegetables.
-Roasting involves cooking the food at a higher temperature to create a caramelised and flavourful exterior, while retaining moisture and tenderness inside.
-This method is often accompanied by basting or brushing the food with fat or juices during the cooking process to enhance the flavours and prevent drying.
+Roasting is a cooking method using dry heat, commonly done in an oven or over an open fire.
+Usually, people apply it to large cuts of meat, poultry, or vegetables.
+It requires cooking food at high temperatures to achieve a caramelized, flavorful exterior, while the interior retains moisture and tenderness in most instances.
+Cooking involves basting or brushing the food with fats or juices to enhance its flavor and prevent it from drying out.

 Baking: